nazianusrat/Nazia_Blog/README.md

 I hope to improve this application by adding features like commenting and likes

-Below are the links to the application and code base
+Below are the urls to the application and code base
 Github:  https://github.com/nazianusrat/Nazia_Blog/
-Application:naziaawsomeblog.herokuapp.com
+Application: aziaawsomeblog.herokuapp.com

-Links to helpful tutorial resources www.coreyms.com www.codewithmosh.com
+Links to helpful tutorial resources
+Corey Schafer: www.coreyms.com
+Mosh Hamedani: www.codewithmosh.com